 In 1972 Mike Cohen and Mort Hempel climbed the North Buttress of the Silver Turret at III, 5.8, A1, by far the longest and hardest route in the area at that time.
 Also in 1972, George Sessions, Mort Hempel and Steve Roper did a new route on El Commandante.

 In 1973 Phil Warrender and Gary Valle made their first contributions to climbing in the Gorge with a new route on the west face of the Silver Turret, and another on the north face of the Cobra.
 Then in 1979 they returned and established the fabulous 5.9 route "Prow of Cobra", which follows a classic line up the entire length of this formation, from toe to summit.

 In 1992 Kris Solem and Guy Keesee introduced the 5.11 grade to the area with the first ascent of "From Afar" on the south face of the Cobra.
-Over the next few years Kris and Guy made three more trips into the Gorge as they struggled to climb a proud and obvious line directly up the east face of the Silver Turret.
+Over the next few years Kris and Guy made two more trips into the Gorge as they struggled to climb a proud and obvious line directly up the east face of the Silver Turret.
 On the second of these visits, with two 5.11+ pitches behind them, Guy suffered a knee injury and work was halted on the route until 1996.
 It was then that Kris, Guy and Chelsea Griffie returned determined to finish the climb.
 When Kris led a clean ascent with Chelsea as second, the Gorge of Despair had it's first 5.12, the 9 pitch "Despairadoes".